Small-JS/SmallJS/README.md

 - Installs the SmallJS language extension in VSCode.
 - Installs npm dependencies for all projects.

-## Build SmallJS projects
+## Build and test SmallJS projects

-Run the bash script: `./build.sh`.\
+Run the bash script: `./build.sh`, that:

-This script:
-- First builds the Smalltalk `./Compiler`, compiling TS to JS.
+- Builds the Smalltalk to JS `./Compiler`.
-- Then builds all other ST projects
+- Builds all other ST projects and runs their unit tests.
-- Runs their unit tests if present.

-Note that browser type ST projects are only compiled, not run or tested.\
+Note:
+To enable testing of web browser based projects, \
+you first have to copy the file `.env.example` to `.env`\
+and then uncomment the browsers you want to test with on your OS.\
+You can do this at al later time.

 Check if everything builds successfully before going to the next step.

 ## Example projects